 INTM485120 - Transfer pricing operational guidance: Evidence gathering: Searching for comparables: range of results

-Usually a transfer pricing model will produce a range of possible results.
+Usually, the search for potentially comparable uncontrolled transactions will produce a range of possible results.
 Case teams must use all available evidence to conclude what the arm’s length price would have been.
-If the results of the tested party fall within an acceptable range of arm’s length prices, then no adjustment should be made.
-If the results of the tested party fall outside an acceptable range teams will need to agree how to revise the tax computation so that the arm’s length price replaces the actual transfer price.
+If the results of the tested party fall within the acceptable range of arm’s length prices, then no adjustment should be made.
+If the results of the tested party fall outside the arm's length range, teams will need to agree how to revise the tax computation so that the arm’s length price replaces the actual transfer price.

 Key issues to consider with a range of results

-Generally there are three key issues to consider when looking at a wide range of arm’s length results:
+Generally, there are three key issues to consider when looking at a wide range of results:

 Case teams should review each company individually to determine whether it truly is comparable.
-Even after they have carried out that exercise there may be a number of potentially comparable companies, and the range of comparable results can be quite large.
-Teams should always consider all of the facts and circumstances to make an informed judgement on where in a range a tested party would be at arm’s length.
+Even after they have carried out that exercise there may be a number of comparable companies, and the range of comparable results can be quite large.

 The use of an interquartile range